loki3/flexagonator/docs/script.md

 While Flexagonator has a lot of built-in flexes, it doesn't contain all the possible flexes.
 Therefore, you can define your own flexes.
-You specify both a full name and an abbreviated name used in flex sequences.
+You specify both a full name and an abbreviated name for use in flex sequences.
 See [Flex Notation](flex-notation.md) for notes on naming conventions for the names of flexes (basically an upper case letter optionally followed by lower case letters or numbers).